RajeshGiri/customer-api-demo/README.md

 Use cases:

-1. List existing customers in the system:
+1. List existing customers in the system: <br>
 •	Calling the /customers endpoint using a get request will return a list of all customers.
-A consumer can poll this endpoint and keep an up-to-date copy of this API's Customers.
+A consumer can poll this endpoint and keep an up-to-date copy of this API's Customers.<br>
-•	Optionally added a queryParameter as timeSinceLastUpdate to fetch from the last modified date.
+•	Optionally added a queryParameter as timeSinceLastUpdate to fetch from the last modified date.<br>
-•	The API could be enhanced to only return Customers updated/created within a specified date range by providing 2 input parameters.
+•	The API could be enhanced to only return Customers updated/created within a specified date range by providing 2 input parameters.<br>

 2. Retrieving and updating customer details via a mobile application:
 •	This API enables any mobile applications to retrieve and update specific Customer details be passing the Customer id into the /Customers/{id} call using a GET or PUT.